Cairo

 To put Cairo's size in perspective, its area of 3,085 km² is about 1.2x the size of Luxembourg.
 Meanwhile, Nairobi at 696 km² is about 1.1x smaller than New York City.

-Egypt's capital and the largest city in the Arab world.
 Known as "The City of a Thousand Minarets", Cairo covers 3,085 km² with a population of 10.1 million.
 The city was established in 969.
-Cairo is known for Pyramids of Giza, Egyptian Museum, Khan el-Khalili bazaar, among other attractions.
+Cairo is known for Pyramids of Giza, Great Sphinx, Egyptian Museum, among other attractions.
 The city's main transit system is the Cairo Metro.

-Nairobi is the only capital city in the world with a national park within its borders — you can see lions with skyscrapers in the background
+Nairobi is the only capital city in the world that hosts a national park within its boundaries.

 Looking beyond city limits, the Cairo metropolitan area covers 6,588 km², which is 9.5x larger than greater Nairobi at 696 km².
 The Cairo metro area is also more populous, with 21.3 million people compared to 4.7 million.